speeduino/Tunes/README.md

 This repositiory contains official and user contributed tune files that can then be downloaded through [SpeedyLoader](https://github.com/speeduino/SpeedyLoader)

 ## How do I contribute a tune?
 This library contains both official tunes as well as user contributed ones.
-If you'd like to contribute your tune, a Pull Request can be submitted against this repository to get it added.
+If you'd like to contribute your tune, a Pull Request or Issue can be submitted against this repository to get it added.

 Please note that all tunes submitted are released under the [Creative Commons CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).

+### As an issue

+If you're not comfortable with creating a Pull Request, simply create a new Issue (https://github.com/speeduino/Tunes/issues) and attach your tune file.
+Make sure to add details about your tune such as the specific make/model, whether it is for a stock vehicle or what the modification details are, which firmwar the tune was created for etc.

+### As a Pull Request

 When adding your tune, 2 main steps are needed: